 Structures that will remain intact include portal outlets, tunnels, and other water conveyance structures.
-The Renewal Corporation will install bat access in the Copco No. 2 overflow spillway outlet portal and the surge vent opening as shown in the 100% Design Completion Drawings.
-Otherwise, these structures will be permanently closed and barricaded with concrete rubble, earth fill, and/or steel plates.
+All of these remaining structures in Oregon will be permanently closed and barricaded with concrete rubble, earth fill, and/or steel plates.
 To the extent practicable, the Renewal Corporation will attempt to evict all bats from the remaining structures prior to barricading them.

-Finally, the Renewal Corporation has concluded that the Proposed Action will not have an adverse impact on native bat species within the California Terrestrial and Wildlife Management Plan Boundary, given the abundance of natural habitat.
-Nonetheless, in recognition that the Proposed Action will result in the loss of some artificial habitat currently found within structures that will be fully or partially demolished in connection with the Proposed Action, the Renewal Corporation will install (as a discretionary enhancement measure) bat boxes and/or condos. pursuant to subsequent agreement with state and federal agencies.
+Finally, the Renewal Corporation has concluded that the Proposed Action will not have an adverse impact on native bat species within the Oregon Terrestrial and Wildlife Management Plan Boundary, given the abundance of natural habitat.
+Nonetheless, in recognition that the Proposed Action will result in the loss of some artificial habitat currently found within structures that will be fully or partially demolished in connection with the Proposed Action, the Renewal Corporation will install (as a discretionary enhancement measure) bat boxes and/or condos, pursuant to subsequent agreement with state and federal agencies.
 The Renewal Corporation expects the bat boxes and/or condos to be provided by USFWS and installed by the Renewal Corporation at least three months prior to full or partial structure demolition.